Sage-Bionetworks/bioregistry-collection/CONTRIBUTING.md

 1. In your fork, navigate to `src/bioregistry/data/collections.json`
 2. Click the pencil icon to edit the file
 3. Either:
-   - Use the contents of our local `collections.json` file (created by the workflow), or
+   - Use the contents of our local `for_bioregistry/collections.json` file, or
    - Manually find and update just our collection (ID: 0000016)
 4. Commit the changes to a new branch